 - A member of a religious order of women.
 Uppercase when used as a title before a name.
 On second reference, continue to use Sister and the first name if the person is known that way, such as Sister Joan.
 Otherwise, use only the last name on second reference.
 Anglican orders for women may include both lay and ordained members.

 - A small, close-fitting headpiece worn in some religious traditions, particularly by men.
-Other names for it include yarmulke (worn by Jews), zucchetto (worn by Roman Catholic prelates) and kufi (worn by Muslims).
+Other names for it include yarmulke or kippa (worn by Jews), zucchetto (worn by Roman Catholic prelates) and kufi (worn by Muslims).

 - A council, usually in a Christian church, convened to decide a doctrinal or administrative issue.
 Uppercase in formal names.